Valles Caldera: Geoscience

 Caldera is the type locality for a resurgent dome caldera, the formation of which was first developed by C.S.
 Ross, R.L.
 Smith, and R.A.
 Bailey during field work at Valles in the 1960s.
-This type locality and associated studies have been used to studied other resurgent domes around the world, including Yellowstone Caldera.
+This type locality and associated studies have been used to study other resurgent domes around the world, including Yellowstone Caldera.
 After the initial caldera-forming eruption at Valles, the Redondo Peak resurgent dome was uplifted beginning around 1.2 million years ago.
 Minor eruptions of moat rhyolitic flows occurred from approximately 1.16 million years ago at Cerro del Medio to 0.07 million years ago at Banco Bonito, along a structural ring fracture zone.
 The El Cajete Pumice and Battleship Rock Ignimbrite were emplaced in a single eruptive event 74,200 ± 1,100 years ago, followed by the eruption of the Banco Bonito obsidian flow during the youngest eruption of Valles Caldera, at 68,900 ± 1,000 years ago.
 The caldera and surrounding area continue to be shaped by ongoing volcanic activity.
 Seismic investigations show that a low-velocity zone lies beneath the caldera, suggesting the presence of partial melt within a remaining magma chamber at between 5 and 15 km depth.
 An active geothermal system with hot springs and fumaroles exists today.
 These calderas and associated volcanic structures lie within the Jemez Volcanic Field.
 This volcanic field lies at the intersection of the Rio Grande Rift, which runs north–south through New Mexico, and the Jemez Lineament, which extends from southeastern Arizona northeast to western Oklahoma.
 The volcanic activity here is related to the tectonic movements of this intersection.